pauldicarlo/PythonSailocus/README.md

     * And to get the Swagger docs:  http://127.0.0.1:8000/docs
     * sample script to invoke [post_request_create_svg_fastapi.sh](./scripts/post_request_create_svg_fastapi.sh)
     * for the FastAPI web app:  http://localhost:8000/sailocus/api/v1/sailocus/
-* `main_flask.py` - Use a URL similar to http://127.0.0.1:5000/sailocus to get a simple form that takes sail coordinates for a 4-sided sail, calculates the CoE, and then displays an SVG of the sail/CoE.
+* `main_flask.py` - **DEPRECATED**.
+Use a URL similar to http://127.0.0.1:5000/sailocus to get a simple form that takes sail coordinates for a 4-sided sail, calculates the CoE, and then displays an SVG of the sail/CoE.
     * sample script to invoke [post_request_create_svg_flask.sh](./scripts/post_request_create_svg_flask.sh)
     * for the Flask web app:  http://127.0.0.1:5000/sailocus
 # Sample HTML